engagetech/frontend-coding-challenge/README.md

 * Mobilise the table for small devices
 * Animate the re-ordering of the table rows

+### Things we are looking for

+We want this to match the mocks, you'd be amazed (or maybe you wouldn't?) the percentage of submissions in the past that do not.
+A good eye for detail is important to us.

+How you structure and name classes in your style sheets matters.
+Is there any methodology, is it scaleable?
+Can it be re-used for other design patterns?
+Or are you just hacking things together until they look right?

+That things work as the requirements describe.
+It's okay to ask questions if you don't understand something, but going off and doing the wrong thing is not going to fill us with confidence.

+If we like the end result, we will want you to talk us through your code and any decisions you made.

 ## Building the front end

 The front end is built using node and a gulp build script.
 Install the latest version of node.js, and gulp, install the packages with `npm install` and build the static files by running `gulp` in the root directory.

 After a succesful build, the `index.html` file should also appear in the root directory, along with a `static` folder containing all the assets.

+You can also run `gulp webserver` if you need something to serve the webpage, and `gulp watch` if you want to automatically rebuild when you make changes.
+Or even combine the two.

 ## Running the back end